nikramakrishnan/freetype-site/docs/ft2-cache_subsystem.md

 Clients are free to map face IDs to anything else.
 The most simple usage is to associate them to a (pathname,face_index) pair that is used to call <a href="../ft2-base_interface/#ft_new_face">FT_New_Face</a>.
 However, more complex schemes are also possible.

-Note that for the cache to work correctly, the face ID values must be &#42;&#42;persistent&#42;&#42;, which means that the contents they point to should not change at runtime, or that their value should not become invalid.
+Note that for the cache to work correctly, the face ID values must be **persistent**, which means that the contents they point to should not change at runtime, or that their value should not become invalid.

 If this is unavoidable (e.g., when a font is uninstalled at runtime), you should call <a href="../ft2-cache_subsystem/#ftc_manager_removefaceid">FTC_Manager_RemoveFaceID</a> as soon as possible, to let the cache get rid of any references to the old <a href="../ft2-cache_subsystem/#ftc_faceid">FTC_FaceID</a> it may keep internally.
 Failure to do so will lead to incorrect behaviour or even crashes.